-Project management is a useful skill across industries.
-While your career path depends on your field and area of expertise, core coursework across doctorate programs can be applied to almost any project management position.
+Project management is a useful skill in many industries.
+While your career path depends on your field and area of expertise, the insights from core doctorate coursework apply to almost any project management position.
 Common course topics include strategic thinking and organizational alignment, management and ethics, and risk and quality management.

-Doctorate in project management concentrations are uncommon, in part due to the cross-industry nature of the coursework.
-However, some programs offer concentration options, like information technology or construction, for a doctorate in project management degree.
-Project management is also commonly offered as a concentration in business and finance doctorate programs.
+Doctorate in project management concentrations are uncommon due to the cross-industry nature of the coursework.
+However, some programs offer concentration options, such as information technology or construction, for a doctorate in project management degree.
+Business and finance doctoral programs commonly offer project management as a concentration.

-All doctorate programs require students to complete and present a research-based dissertation, but other aspects, like admissions requirements or program length, vary by school.
-For example, some online programs include a residency component where students can collaborate with faculty.
+All doctoral programs require students to complete and present a research-based dissertation; other aspects, like admissions requirements or program length, vary by school.
+For example, some online programs include a residency component where students collaborate with faculty.

 Online Doctorate in Project Management Concentrations and Curriculum

 Concentrations for an online doctoral degree in project management are usually industry-specific (e.g., IT or construction).
-Most online Ph.D. programs in project management are aligned with business and professional services industries.
-A sampling of concentrations are provided below.
+Most online Ph.D. programs in project management align with business and professional services industries.
+A sampling of concentrations is provided below.

 Concentrations Offered for an Online Doctoral Degree in Project Management

-Agile Project Management: Agile project management is a methodology used across industries to handle transitions and hedge against uncertainties.
-The Agile project management life cycle can be applied on small and large scales, from specific projects to enterprise-level decisions.
+Many industries use the Agile project management methodology to handle transitions and hedge against uncertainties.
+The Agile project management life cycle can be applied on both small, specific projects and large, enterprise-level decisions.

-Careers this concentration prepares for: Project managers with a background in Agile project management are prepared for a variety of leadership positions, including work as senior business analysts and IT project managers.
+- Careers: project managers with a background in Agile project management are prepared for a variety of leadership positions, which include work as senior business analysts and IT project managers.

-Information Technology: A concentration in IT project management focuses on specialized skills in software risk and quality management, and may also include project management strategies for overseeing geographically diverse teams.
+A concentration in IT project management focuses on specialized software-risk and quality-management skills; it may also include project management strategies that oversee geographically diverse teams.

-Careers this concentration prepares for: A specialization in IT especially prepares you to lead software development projects in roles as a computer research scientist or an information systems manager.
+- Careers: with a specialization in IT, you are prepared to lead software development projects as a computer research scientist or an information systems manager.

-Construction Management: Project management with a construction emphasis focuses on the management skills needed to handle construction projects, including creating energy efficient designs and managing projects internationally.
+Project management with a construction emphasis focuses on the management skills you need to handle construction projects; this includes creating energy efficient designs and managing international projects.